Convex-Dev/design/docs/cad/003_encoding/README.md

 ## Overview

-Convex uses the standard **CAD3 Encoding** format that represents any valid Convex data value as a **sequence of bytes**.
+Convex uses the standard **CAD3 Encoding** format that represents any valid lattice data value as a **sequence of bytes**.
 The CAD3 encoding is an important capability for Convex because:

 - It allows values to be efficiently **transmitted** over the network between peers and clients
 - It provides a standard format for **durable data storage** of values